May 24, read the Bible in a year in PowerPoint; with comments.

 Luke 19:1-27 starts with the story of Zacchaeus ( a wee little man), then is recorded Jesus’ parable of the minas.
 One take home from that parable is: “Take from him the pound, and give it to him that hath ten pounds.
 (And they said unto him, Lord, he hath ten pounds.)

 1 Kings 18.
-This chapter alone makes the reading of 1 Kings up to now worthwhile.
+This chapter alone makes the reading of all of 1 Kings worthwhile.
 Elijah met Obadiah and sent a message to King Ahab.
 When they met, Elijah challenged Ahab to a competition: Four hundred fifty prophets of Baal and four hundred prophets of Asherah against Elijah alone on Mount Carmel to see whose God is victorious!
 You know the rest, enjoy reading!

 Luke 18 starts by Jesus telling the parable of the persistent widow, meaning we should always pray, then he added: “When the Son of man cometh, shall he find faith on the earth?”
 After that he taught us humility with the parable of the pharisee and the tax collector, reinforced by Jesus blessing the little children, “for the Kingdom of God belongs to such as these”.
 A rich young ruler wanted to inherit eternal life but was not willing to pay the price to follow Jesus.
 With men it is impossible to have eternal life , but all things are possible with God.
 Then Jesus predicted His death, and finally a blind beggar received his sight.